-Option 2 - 2-year course.
-Pick one from this list: Option 3 - 2-year course Pick one from this list: Option 4 - 2-year course Pick one from this list: GCSE Geography GCSE History BTEC Construction and the Built Environment GCSE Design Technology GCSE French (if studied at KS3) GCSE Geography GCSE German (if studied at KS3) BTEC Health and Social care Eduqas Hospitality and Catering BTEC Performing Arts - Dance BTEC Performing Arts - Drama GCSE Spanish (if studied at KS3) Cambridge Nationals Sport BTEC Construction and the Built Environment BTEC Creative Media Production GCSE Computer Science (if eligible) GCSE Design Technology BTEC Enterprise GCSE Fine Art GCSE Graphic Design BTEC Health and Social care GCSE History Eduqas Hospitality and Catering BTEC Music Practice GCSE PE BTEC Performing Arts - Dance BTEC Performing Arts - Drama GCSE Psychology (if eligible) BTEC Fashion &amp; Textiles Technical Certificate in Finance Choose ONE choice from the options above: Choose ONE first choice from the options above: Choose ONE first choice from the options above: Choose ONE reserve from the options above: Choose ONE reserve from the options above:
+Option 3 - 2 year course Pick one from this list: Option 4 - 2 year course Pick one from this list: BTEC Construction and the Built Environment GCSE Design Technology GCSE French (if studied at KS3) GCSE Geography GCSE German (if studied at KS3) BTEC Health and Social Care Eduqas Hospitality and Catering BTEC Performing Arts - Dance BTEC Performing Arts - Drama GCSE Spanish (if studied at KS3) Cambridge Nationals Sport Studies BTEC Construction and the Built Environment BTEC Creative Media Production GCSE Design Technology BTEC Enterprise GCSE Fine Art BTEC Music Practice GCSE Graphic Design BTEC Health and Social Care GCSE History Eduqas Hospitality and Catering BTEC Music Practice BTEC Performing Arts - Dance BTEC Performing Arts - Dance BTEC Performing Arts - Drama GCSE PE BTEC Textiles Technical Certificate in Finance Pick ONE first choice from this list: Pick ONE first choice from this list: Pick ONE reserve choice from this list: Pick ONE reserve choice from this list:

-Option 5 - GCSE Religious Education Full Course: Complete the box with Yes if you would like to choose to undertake this extra qualification.By selecting this option, you are committing yourself to completing two additional twilight sessions (3:05pm to 4:05pm) twice a week in Year 10.
+Option 5 - GCSE Religious Education Full Course: Complete the box with Yes if you would like to choose to undertake this extra qualification.
+By selecting this option, you are committing yourself to completing two additional twilight sessions (3:05pm to 4:05pm) twice a week in Year 10.